TahaMunir2/RISC-V-RV32IM-FPGA/README.md

   - It does not need to know whether EX does ADD or MUL.
 - Write‑back still selects ALU result / memory data / PC+4 based on `ResultSrc`; M instructions use ALU result.

-Timing caveat: combinational multiplier/divider are likely the EX critical path.
-Typical mitigation (not implemented here):
+Timing caveat: combinational multiplier/divider are likely the `EX` critical path.
+Typical mitigation for this are:

 - Multi‑cycle or pipelined multiply/divide unit
 - Run core at lower clock frequency
 - Use a long‑latency functional unit with reservation stations

-For this coursework the design remains single‑cycle per instruction (M ops included).
-M instructions were therefore omitted from the FPGA‑synthesized configuration.
+For this coursework, some modifications were indeed made to accomodate synthesis, but the design remains single‑cycle for the execution of M instructions.
+As such, M instructions were still omitted from the FPGA‑synthesized configuration.

 ---